NVIDIA/MegaMolBART/README.md

 * [`megamolbart_pretrain_large_span_aug.yaml`](./examples/chem/conf/megamolbart_pretrain_large_span_aug.yaml): Large model with augmentation of the encoder SMILES and masking of decoder tokens
 * [`megamolbart_pretrain_xsmall_span_aug.yaml`](./examples/chem/conf/megamolbart_pretrain_xsmall_span_aug.yaml): Extra small model with augmentation of the encoder SMILES and masking of decoder tokens, mainly for testing and is used by default.

 Additional files can be created to suit other configurations.
-Though data process does not require an explicit model configuration, one of these files (or the default) must be provided.
+Though data processing does not require an explicit model configuration, one of these files (or the default) must be provided.

 #### Python Run Script